cavo789/blog/blog/2023/12/27/docker-phpdoc/index.md

 The configuration job is already finished.

-To create the phpDocumentation, simply run `docker run -it --rm -u $(id -u):$(id -g) -v ${PWD}:/data phpdoc/phpdoc:3`.
+To create the phpDocumentation, simply run `docker run -it --rm -u $(id -u):$(id -g) -v .:/data phpdoc/phpdoc:3`.

 That command will scan the project's codebase (here, the folder `src`) and will create a new directory called `.phpdoc` where the documentation will be saved.

 :::tip WSL2 - Windows
-If you're running under WSL2, to get access to the documentation, just run `explorer.exe .` in the console to get the `Windows explorer` program then double-click on the `index.html` file to start the documentation.
-Read the [Open your Linux folder in Windows Explorer](/blog/wsl-windows-explorer) for more information.
+If you're running under WSL2, to get access to the documentation, just run `wslview .phpdoc/index.html` file to start the documentation.
+Read the [Starting the default associated Windows program on WSL](/blog/wslview) or [Open your Linux folder in Windows Explorer](/blog/wsl-windows-explorer) for more information.
 :::

 The phpDocumentor website will looks like this: